cnichols-git/DevOps-Demo/README.md

 4. Create subnet
 5. Associate subnet with route table
 6. Create Security Group to allow ports 22,80 and 443
-7. reate a network interface with an ip in the subnet that was created in step 4
+7. Create a network interface with an ip in the subnet that was created in step 4
 8. Assign an elastic IP to the network interface created in step
 9. Create Ubuntu server and install/enable ngnix